 Older children and adults are thought to have immunity against hand-foot-and-mouth disease.
 They often build antibodies after exposure to the viruses that cause the disease.
 But adolescents and adults sometimes still get hand-foot-and-mouth disease.

 The most common complication of hand-foot-and-mouth disease is dehydration.
 The illness can cause sores in the mouth and throat, making it painful to swallow.

 Encourage your child to drink fluids during the illness.
 If children become too dehydrated, they may need intravenous (IV) fluids in the hospital.

 Hand-foot-and-mouth disease is usually a minor illness.
 It usually only causes fever and mild symptoms for a few days.
 Sometimes the enterovirus that causes hand-foot-and-mouth disease enters the brain and causes serious complications:

 - Viral meningitis.
 This is a rare infection and inflammation of the membranes (meninges) and cerebrospinal fluid surrounding the brain and spinal cord.

-- Wash hands carefully.
-Be sure to wash your hands frequently and thoroughly, especially after using the toilet or changing a diaper and before preparing food and eating.
-When soap and water aren't available, use hand wipes or gels treated with germ-killing alcohol.
+- Wash hands often.
+Wash your hands for at least 20 seconds.
+Be sure to wash your hands after using the toilet or changing a diaper.
+Also, wash your hands before preparing or eating food and after blowing your nose, sneezing or coughing.
+When soap and water aren't available, use hand sanitizer.

 Lifestyle and home remedies